-Even though this hybrid is energetic during play, they are still very easy to live with.
+Even though this hybrid is energetic during play, it is still very easy to live with.
 These dogs may have a strong-willed streak because of their hunting background.
-Their hunting instincts are inherited from their Beagle and English Bulldog ancestors.
+Their hunting instincts are inherited from their beagle and English bulldog parents.
 They retain a strong urge to bite during play from their bulldog side, so you need to take care to discourage nipping early on.

-The factors unique to this hybrid could include whether they are commonly available through rescue, price, lifespan, or if shedding is an issue.
+The factors unique to this hybrid include price, lifespan, shedding, and whether they are commonly available through rescue.
 Keeping these issues in mind before you commit to getting one of these dogs can help prevent a disappointing outcome.

 Beabull puppy food: High-quality puppy food fed in smaller meals will help your puppy avoid digestive problems.
 You may choose either wet or dry, or a combination of the two depending on your puppy’s preferences.
 A high-protein food will help your puppy avoid putting on too much weight.
 Chicken, turkey or fish-based foods will help fill this need.

 Beabull adult dog food: Adult beabulls will also be well with a high-protein food, or have their food supplemented with lean meat.
 Feeding a diet higher in protein while minimizing fat and keeping carbohydrates at reasonable levels will help your dog avoid issues with obesity later in life and contribute to a longer lifespan.